Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Functionality

-This is really going to depend on what type of filmmaker you plan to be.
+This will depend on what type of filmmaker you plan to be.
 Are you looking to become a vlogger?

 What if you shoot interviews or company profiles?